meriemmekki2001/meriemmekki2001/README.md

 # Hi there! 👋

-- 👩‍💻  I'm a final-year computer engineering student, specializing in Artificial Intelligence and Data Science at the National Higher School of Computer Science (ESI SBA), in Algeria.
+- 👩‍💻  Final-year computer engineering student, specializing in Artificial Intelligence and Data Science at (ESI SBA).
+- Data Scientist Intern at IIAS
 - 💡  Passionate about AI, Data Science, and Software Engineering.
 - 🌟   Eager to learn new skills, contribute to innovative projects, and solve complex problems.
 Constantly embracing new challenges.